Hi there, my name is Vivinne (but no one can pronounce it properly.) So you can call me Kala- rhymes with Hallah as in bread!

 I absolutely love it when students say “I feel so great, thank you that was wonderful.”
 Truly feels like “right livelihood.”

 So if you are ready to take the plunge or have questions about private yoga, I’m back in New York: contact me to book your first free yoga session!

-For those who want to know credentials, linear, left-brain style see below– an Extended Bio.
-Or read My Story- two short published essays about my thunderbolt experiences, see the bottom of this page.
+For those who want to know credentials, linear, left-brain style see below– Detailed Bio/Training.
+Or click links @ My Story- two short published essays about my thunderbolt experiences, see the bottom of this page.

 - I am a certified yoga teacher and practitioner of 19 years.
 Originally certified by Kripalu Yoga Center in the Berkshires, I found that the intensity of the city demanded a vinyasa flow to match.
 I began to blend the Kripalu yoga styles sweetness with a vigorous Ashtanga inspired flow.
 Now my teaching style is a more gentle but deep hatha yoga or kundalini yoga forms.

 - Over the years I regularly took classes with Dharma Mittra (a truly divinely inspired teacher,) and Alan Finger.
 I also studied Ashtanga with David Swenson.